What is Temporary Assistance for Needy Families?

 How to apply for TANF?

-If you want to apply for TANF temporary assistance then you can either apply at your local social services agency or call your state TANF office.
+If you want to apply for TANF assistance, then you can either apply at your local social services agency or call your state TANF office.
+Before applying, make sure you understand what is TANF program, and how it may be able to help you!
+It is free to apply so it doesn’t hurt to check either way.